justinethier/cyclone-bootstrap/README.md

 - This script requires superuser permissions and will prompt for them as needed.

-- When installing to a custom location, you may need to add the `bin`, `include`, and `lib` directories to your `PATH` in order to run cyclone and complete the installation.
+- When installing to a custom location, you may need to add the corresponding `bin`, `include`, and `lib` directories to your `PATH` in order to run cyclone and complete the installation.

 At the moment, Cyclone has only been tested on Linux using GCC.
 Other platforms may be added in the future.